Criticism of religion: Genital modification and mutilation

 According to the World Health Organization, female genital mutilation has no health benefits and is a violation of basic human rights.
 Though no first tier religious texts prescribe the practice, some practitioners do believe there is religious support for it.
 While it is mostly found in Muslim countries, it is also practiced by some Christian and Animist countries mostly in Africa.
 GFA is not widely practiced in some Muslim countries making it difficult to separate religion from culture.
-Some religious leaders promote it, some consider it irrelevant to religion, and others contribute to its elimination".
+Some religious leaders promote it, some consider it irrelevant to religion, and others contribute to its elimination.
 The practice is illegal in all Western countries and it is also illegal to transport a girl to another country to carry out FGM.
 Multiple parents have been charged for committing this crime in the United Kingdom, with those charged being exclusively from Muslim countries.
 The Jewish Bible, the New Testament, and the Quran themselves do not contain textual support for the practice of female genital mutilation even though the practice predates both Islam and Christianity.

 Male circumcision is required in Judaism, optional in Islam, and not required in Christianity.
-Globally, male circumcision is done for religious, social, and health promotion reasons.
+Globally, male circumcision is done for religious, social, and health reasons.
 Male circumcision is a painful process and can lead to bleeding and in some cases severe side effects including penile dysfunction and even death.

+Genital modifications and mutilations like subincision, female genital mutilation, and circumcision are usually performed on children or infants which raises issues of consent.
+Circumcision performed under duress, to force someone into a religion, or to humiliate someone of another religion is called forced circumcision.